mrossini-ethz/parseq/README.md

 ```
 (defrule html-tag (name) (and "<" name ">")
 ```
-and called through `(html-tag "a")` instead of having to define each rule separately.
+and used in parsing expressions as `(html-tag "a")` instead of having to define each rule separately.
-It is possible to pass multiple arguments.
 The arguments can also be used in the parse options (see below).
-The lambda list of arguments specified in `defrule` may be used for destructuring in the future.
+Note, however, that since the rule argument is unknown at compile time, a runtime dispatch will need to be performed on the argument type.

+It is possible to pass multiple arguments, keywords etc.
+The full syntax of lambda lists is allowed.

 ## Processing options
 The result from a parsing rule can be processed.